Tradeoffs and Comparison Complexity: Rationalizing Behavioral Regularities

-Let $s$ denote the collection of these signals.
-The DM chooses the option $x\in A$ with the maximal posterior expected value $\mathbb{E}[v_x|s]$.
-We are interested in the resulting choice probabilities, which are given by\footnote{This formulation for $\rho(x,A|C)$ holds when ties in posterior expectations occur with probability 0.
-In the case of ties, we assume a symmetric tiebreaking rule.
+In particular, for each pair of distinct options $x,y\in A\cup C$, the DM observes the signal $s_{xy}=\text{sgn}(v_x - v_y)+\frac{1}{\sqrt{\tau_{xy}}}\epsilon_{xy}$, where $\epsilon_{xy}\sim N(0,1)$, where $\tau_{xy}$ retains its interpretation as the ease of comparison.
+Let $s$ denote the collection of these signals; given a signal realization, the DM chooses the option $x\in A$ with the maximal posterior expected value $\mathbb{E}[v_x|s]$.
+We are interested in the resulting choice probabilities, which are given by\footnote{In the case of ties, we assume a symmetric tiebreaking rule.
 See Appendix \ref{APP:theory_tiebreaking} for details.}